Pylons/pyramid/docs/narr/install.rst

 Source Compile Method
 +++++++++++++++++++++

-It's useful to use a Python that *isn't* the "system" Python to develop your software (the authors of BFG never use the system Python to run BFG; always a self-compiled one).
-Often the "system" Python is compiled with options that aren't optimal for web development.
+It's useful to use a Python interpreter that *isn't* the "system" Python interpreter to develop your software.
+The authors of :mod:`repoze.bfg` never use the system Python for development purposes; always a self-compiled one.
+Compiling Python is easy, and often the "system" Python is compiled with options that aren't optimal for web development.

 To compile software on your UNIX system, typically you need development tools.
 Often these can be installed via the package